Sponsor spouse and family for Dubai residence visa

 - An attested marriage certificate and labour contract needs to be supplied.
 If salary between AED 3,000 and AED 4,000 then a tenancy contract also.

-- For husbands working in different professions, an application for an exemption from the profession requirement needs to be made to the General Directorate of Residency and Foreigners Affairs, and the minimum salary should be AED 10,000 without accommodation or AED 9,000 with accommodation.
+- For wives working in different professions, an application for an exemption from the profession requirement needs to be made to the General Directorate of Residency and Foreigners Affairs, and the minimum salary should be AED 10,000 without accommodation or AED 9,000 with accommodation.

 - Which is all much the same as detailed below.